digst/DCAT-AP-DK/releases/v.2.0/docs/index-en.md

 In the table of contents, these Danish additions have been marked 'DK'.

 ### Omissions
-No elements from DCAT-AP 2.0.1 have been omitted in DCAT-AP 2.0.1.
+No elements from DCAT-AP 2.0.1 have been omitted in DCAT-AP-DK 2.0.2.

 ## Key models that use DCAT